-I first came across the principle of deliberate practice in the book Peak by Anders Ericsson and Robert Pool.
+I first came across the principle of deliberate practice in the book Peak: Secrets from the New Science of Expertise by Anders Ericsson and Robert Pool.
 According to Anders Ericsson,

 “Deliberate practice involves stepping outside your comfort zone and trying activities beyond your current abilities.”

 What that means is breaking down the skill you want to acquire into separate components and developing your skills, so you master each individual part of the skill.
 Deliberate practice is not practicing something over and over and not pushing yourself to improve.